PWSdelta/EMTEEGEE/claude/EMTEEGEE_Card_Review_Summary.md

 ## 1. Overview

-EMTEEGEE generates comprehensive MTG card analyses using **4 Ollama models** to create **20 different component types** per card.
+MagicAI generates comprehensive MTG card analyses using **4 Ollama models** to create **20 different component types** per card.
 Cards are marked `fully_analyzed=True` when all 20 components are generated.

 ---